All About Cholesterol-Lowering Medicines

 is used up to make more bile.

 Nicotinic acid (niacin).
-This B vitamin increases HDL and lowers LDL and triglycerides when taken at levels
+This B vitamin increases HDL and lowers triglycerides when taken at levels higher

-higher than needed in the diet.
-Nicotinic acid is sold as both a prescription medicine
+than needed in the diet.
+Nicotinic acid is sold as both a prescription medicine and

 Some people don't tolerate the high doses because these medicines cause flushing or